 Chuck Schutte began playing Rock and Roll music around 12 years old also playing Trumpet for many years.
 He was lucky enough , with his Rock and Roll band to win several Talent shows which ended with meeting and playing on stage with Arthur Smith back in the 60's.
 Back in the early 70's he was invited to go to a bluegrass festival where he saw and heard the Seldom Scene for the first time and was hooked.
-Through a musical friend and teacher, Chuck purchased a guitar and banjo and started his bluegrass career.
-After seeing and hearing Jerry Douglas on stage, Chuck fell in love with the Resonator Guitar and began learning the guitar practicing four hours a day for over one year to learn as much as possible.
-In the early 90's he founded the Friends in Bluegrass band and several years later, The Boys From Carolina Band.
+After seeing and hearing Jerry Douglas on stage, Chuck fell in love with the Resonator Guitar and began learning the guitar practicing for hours a day.

 Doug McDonald is a native of Sampson County , NC where he currently resides just outside of Dunn.
 He started playing bluegrass at the age of 7 when he picked up the guitar and by the age of 12 a banjo found its way into his hands.
 In the late 70’s he and his brothers formed a bluegrass group called the McDonald Brothers.
 In the 90's he and his brother formed a group called Steel Creek where he played banjo and sang lead and tenor and started writing songs.
 A little later in life he picked up the mandolin and played with several groups out of Virginia .
-He now brings his talent to the Boys From Carolina where he plays the banjo and guitar and performs several original compositions
+Doug plays Lead Guitar with the band.

 Wright Young was raised on a Country Farm loving Country Music.
-Each week he looked forward to listening to The Grand Old Opry on Saturday night radio and going to Grandpa and Grandma's house to just look at and hold Grandma's Silvertone guitar and Grandpa's fiddle.His high school & college years included eight years of piano (for mama) and numerous guitars for himself. .His early working career introduced him to a Bluegrass Banjo picker with whom he attended his first Bluegrass Music Festival and fell in love with the music and the Mandolin.from that point on, many Bluegrass Festival's "Parking Lot Pickin"opportunities became his teacher.
-Wright's Bluegrass career includes stints with The Eno Rambler's Band, The Friends In Bluegrass and in 2004 he became a member of The Boys From Carolina.
-Wright plays Mandolin, Guitar and Fiddle and sings Lead, Baritone and Tenor.
+Each week he looked forward to listening to The Grand Old Opry on Saturday night radio and going to Grandpa and Grandma's house to just look at and hold Grandma's Silvertone guitar and Grandpa's fiddle.His high school & college years included eight years of piano (for mama) and numerous guitars for himself. .His early working career introduced him to a Bluegrass Banjo picker with whom he attended his first Bluegrass Music Festival and fell in love with the music and the Mandolin..